mehi-shokri/deside/README.md

 potential difference at the two ends of the probe.

-A "reference" ground is any piece of metal with a direct physical connection to the Earth, a sink or toilet pipe is perfect for this purpose (while albeit not very classy) and easily reachable (especially if you are hacking the ATM from the bank branch restrooms or going full-spy on a hotel room).
+A "reference" ground is any piece of metal with a direct physical connection to the Earth, a sink or toilet pipe is perfect for this purpose and easily reachable (especially if you are hacking the ATM from the bank branch restrooms or going full-spy on a hotel room).

 &nbsp;